AdobeDocs/workfront.en/help/documents/managing-documents/manage-document-versions.md

 # Manage document versions

-You can manage multiple versions of a document in `Workfront`.
+You can manage multiple versions of a document in Workfront.

 ## Access requirements